hongye612430/angular-draw-chem/README.md

 ### aim of the project
-The aim of this project is to create an AngularJS-based editor for producing structural formulas.
+The aim of this project is to create a light-weight, AngularJS-based editor for producing structural formulas.
 The editor is from the beginning designed to be svg-based, thus enabling the drawing of good-looking, scalable structures.

 ### possible usage